evadne/wp-e-commerce/branches/3.7.5-fixes/readme.txt

 == Changelog ==

+= 3.7.5.2 =
+* More Fixes to the Paypal Pro merchant file
+* Image thumbnail size fixes
+* Updated readme to mark plugin as working with 2.9
+* Purchase log filtering bug fixed
+* Fix for a bug when no shipping module is used where the shipping country and region were not being changed
+* Remove button on checkout page now clears stock claims

+= 3.7.5.1 =
+* Fixes to the Paypal Pro merchant file
+* Fixes to the Paypal Express Checkout merchant file
+* Tracking email improvements
+* HTML in descriptions does not break RSS (thanks to http://www.leewillis.co.uk)
+* Category permalinks will now be regenerated properly on instalation
+* Category list bug preventing viewing a product when viewing a category fixed.

 = 3.7.5 =
 * Added code for upgrades/additions from nielo.info and lsdev.biz,  we will be using this for new modules in the future.